peterkuma/ccbrowse/README.md

-ccloud
+ccbrowse
 ======

-ccloud is an open-source web application for browsing data from atmospheric profilers.
+ccbrowse is an open-source web application for browsing data from atmospheric profilers.
 It is comprised of a web application and a backend for importing various types of product files.

 In the current version, it supports importing two datasets from the CALIPSO satellite, but new importing classes can be added as needed.

-You can see an example ccloud application running at [browse.ccplot.org](http://browse.ccplot.org).
+You can see an example ccbrowse application running at [browse.ccplot.org](http://browse.ccplot.org).

 Installation
 ------------

-ccloud can be installed on Linux and Mac OS X.
+ccbrowse can be installed on Linux and Mac OS X.
 First, make sure you have the following dependencies installed:

   * [libhdf4](http://www.hdfgroup.org/release4/obtain.html)